 Read all the assembly instructions before beginning the assembly, and then follow the step-by-step instructions during the assembly.

 Now it is time to do the final assembly of the rails/bed.

-Fit the spacer sleeves for storing the log supports in the rail sides.
+Fit the spacer sleeves for the log supports with bolts in two of the cross bunks.

 ASSEMBLY